As you know by now, market day is my favorite time to visit new places in France.

 The Plat Du Jour

-Later, after spending more time than I should visiting with the designer at a fabulous jewelry shop …
+After spending more time than I should have with the designer at a fabulous jewelry shop early in the day…

-… here’s the view when I stopped for an afternoon refreshment.
+… here’s the welcoming sight waiting for me when I stopped in later for an afternoon refreshment.